UQ Law School: Building

-In 2015, UQ commissioned a refurbishment of the west wing of the heritage-listed Forgan Smith building; focused on re-imagining the School of Law and the Walter Harrison Law Library and signalling a re-imagined program restructure and smaller cohort size.
-In 2017, Brisbane based architecture firm BVN completed the School of Law's Forgan Smith Building refurbishment.
-The re-imagined west wing of the Forgan Smith building has since won numerous awards:
+In 2015, the University of Queensland (UQ) undertook a refurbishment of the west wing of the heritage-listed Forgan Smith building.
+The project aimed to reimagine the School of Law and the Walter Harrison Law Library, resulting in a program restructure and a smaller cohort size.
+The refurbishment was completed in 2017 by Brisbane-based architecture firm BVN.
+The redesigned west wing of the Forgan Smith building has received recognition, including several awards: